 4. Combination Questions

-Combination questions are a demand type of question, which is similar to the rearrangement question.
+Combination questions are similar to the rearrangement question.
 In this case, the data in one row should be combined with those in the other row.

 An example combination question:

 Below are the names of some animals